 - You can be approved for at most two Amex cards in a 90-day period

-- You can have at most five American Express credit cards at any point
+- You can have at most five American Express credit cards at any point (this doesn’t include hybrid or charge cards)

 The Hilton Honors Card from American Express has no annual fee, and you can even add additional cardmembers with no annual fee (Rates & Fees).

 You can’t beat holding onto a no annual fee card long-term.
 Holding onto credit cards long-term helps your credit score, as it helps you increase your average account age.
-If you’re going to hold onto cards long-term, you might as well make them no annual fee cards whenever possible to minimize your out-of-pocket cost.
+If you’re going to hold onto cards, you might as well make them no annual fee cards whenever possible to minimize your out-of-pocket cost.

 Earning Points With The Hilton Honors Card From American Express